A Smoothed P-Value Test When There is a Nuisance Parameter under the Alternative: Introduction

-Other works include \cite{King_Shiv93} whose re-parameterization leads to a conventional test, but it is not general and may not apply to some problems \citep[see][p.
-2]{King_Shiv93}. \cite{Hansen96} presents a wild bootstrap for computing the p-value for a smoothed LM statistic when $\lambda $ is part of the data generating process.
-The method can be generalized to other settings, but is computationally intensive.
-See \cite{Shao2010} for a dependent wild bootstrap.
-Our simulation study for tests of functional form and GARCH effects shows the PVOT test performs on par with the ave-test and dominates the sup-test, both with bootstrapped p-values.
+The relevant literature also includes \cite{King_Shiv93} whose re-parameterization leads to a conventional, but not general, test. \cite {Hansen1996} presents a wild bootstrap for computing the p-value for a smoothed LM statistic when $\lambda $ is part of the data generating process, extending ideas in \cite{Wu1986} and \cite{Liu1988}.
+The method implicitly requires strong identification of regression model parameters.
+Our simulation study for tests of functional form and GARCH effects show the PVOT test performs on par with, or is better than, the average and supremum test.
+Moreover, when model parameters are weakly or non-identified, a PVOT test of functional form substantially dominates $p_{n}(\lambda ^{\ast })$ with randomly selected $\lambda ^{\ast }$, $\sup_{\lambda \in \Lambda }p_{n}(\lambda )$, and bootstrapped $\sup_{\lambda \in \Lambda }\mathcal{T} _{n}(\lambda )$ and $\int_{\Lambda }\mathcal{T}_{n}(\lambda )\mu (d\lambda )$ .
+Indeed, the latter two fail to be valid for the reasons explained above.

-\cite{Bierens90} compares supremum and pointwise statistics to achieve standard asymptotics for a functional form test. \cite{Bierens_Plo97} similarly compute a critical value upper bound.
-We show that the upper bound leads to an under-sized test and potentially low power in a local power numerical exercise and a simulation study.
+\cite{Bierens1990} creatively compares supremum and pointwise statistics to achieve standard asymptotics for a functional form test, while \cite {BierensPloberger1997} compute a critical value upper bound for their integrated conditional moment statistic.
+We show that the latter upper bound leads to an under-sized test and potentially low power in a local power numerical exercise and a simulation study presented below.

-In Section \ref{sec:pvot_opt} we show how the PVOT plays a key role in measuring power.
-We present the formal list of assumptions and the main results for the PVOT test in Section \ref{sec:asym_theory}.
-Local power is characterized in Section \ref{sec:locpow} in general, and for a test of omitted nonlinearity.
-Examples are given in Section \ref{sec:examples}, and in Section \ref{sec:garch} we give broad details and asymptotic theory for a PVOT test of GARCH affects.
-In Section \ref{sec:sim} we perform a simulation study involving tests of functional form and GARCH effects.
-Concluding remarks are left for Section \ref{sec:conc}, and proofs are in the Appendix.
+The remainder of the paper is as follows.
+In Section \ref{sec:ex_start} we introduce examples showcasing uses of the PVOT test: tests of omitted nonlinearity (with possibly weakly identified parameters), and GARCH effects.
+We then present the formal list of assumptions and the main results for the PVOT test in Section \ref{sec:asym_theory}.
+Local power is analyzed in general Section \ref{app:locpow}, and applied to a test of function form with a numerical exercise.
+Section \ref{sec:examples} continues the Section \ref{sec:ex_start} examples with complete theory verifying the main assumptions.
+We perform a simulation study\ in Section \ref{sec:sim} involving tests of omitted nonlinearity and GARCH effects.
+Concluding remarks are left for Section \ref{sec:conclusion}.